RubenErhardt/RubenErhardt/README.md

 ## 👋 Hi, I’m [Ruben Erhardt](https://github.com/RubenErhardt)

 Welcome to my GitHub profile!
 I'm Ruben, a passionate coder with a focus on HTML, CSS, and JavaScript.
 I'm excited about exploring the world of web development and am constantly learning and improving my skills.
-I am just learning and this is my second year so don't be to harsh.
+I just started learning and this is my second year so don't be to harsh.

 ### 👀 About Me